lsman333/crud_app/todoproject/README.md

-# CRUD App with Django
+# CRUD Todo App with Django

 A simple CRUD (Create, Read, Update, Delete) application built with Django for managing a to-do list.
 This project uses Django and additional libraries to provide a clean, styled UI with crispy forms.